-Not willing to admit defeat after my premature departure from the 62 stranded me in retail park hell, I follow my nose and fluke my way onto Albert Road, Widnes’s focal shopping street.
+Not willing to admit defeat after my premature departure from the 62 stranded me in retail park hell, I follow my nose and fluke my way onto Widnes’s main drag.
 I’m enticed there by yelps, howls and the sound of guitar strings being attacked by a busker, whose interpretation of Mr Brightside needs filing away in the ‘innovative’ draw.
 He follows it with a Crimewatch reconstruction of Sex on Fire, which, the next time you’re at a wedding or birthday party, I guarantee the DJ will play in the same sequence.

 Reeling from this aural assault, I’m on my way back to the bus stop when a middle-aged man rides past on the pavement astride a motorbike.
 An unzipped black coat flaps behind him like the Jolly Roger in a gale as he gains speed; except it isn’t a motorbike.
 He’s on a regular bicycle, but with what sounds and smells like a petrol engine revving away between his thighs.
 It’s not attached to anything other than the frame of the bike, and he whirls the pedals in first gear the second he hits a slight uphill section.
 This almost brings him to a halt, before he rediscovers his momentum and sputters towards Asda, his single cylinder making an impotent racket.

 The bus turns up ten minutes late with the driver in a foul mood.
-Perhaps it’s thanks to the 500’s tardiness, it could be because his card reader is on the blink, but being called an “old twat” by a graceless teenager who disembarks with his smirking cronies is probably the primary reason.
+Perhaps it’s thanks to the 500’s tardiness.
+It could be because his card reader is on the blink.
+But being called an “old twat” by a graceless teenager who disembarks with his smirking cronies probably clinched it.

 Passengers laden with bags and buggies fill up the remaining seats, and we begin a slow trudge through the suburbs.
 The Silver Jubilee Bridge, painted a fetching peppermint green and spanning the narrowest part of the Runcorn Gap looks stunning away to the left, but it’s the only highlight of a miserable first segment.
 You can see why Paul Simon wrote Homeward Bound here.
 A plaque at the railway station commemorates the moment Widnes cemented itself as somewhere to leave in a hurry, which in an ironic twist, brings in a dribble of curious tourists each year.